Dated December 2025

 • We outsource a function or service to an overseas contractor with whom we have a contractual relationship; and

-We will not send your personal information outside Australia unless it is authorised by law, and we are satisfied that the recipient of the Personal Information has adequate data protection arrangements in place.
+• We will not send your personal information outside Australia unless it is authorised by law, and we are satisfied that the recipient of the Personal Information has adequate data protection arrangements in place.

-Where we disclose Personal Information about an individual to a recipient who is not in Australia, we must ensure that the overseas recipient does not breach the Australian Privacy Principles.
+Where we disclose Personal Information about an individual to a recipient who is not in Australia, we must ensure that the overseas recipient does not breach the APPs.
+We will continue to keep your personal information as is reasonably necessary, for the purposes mentioned above, after the expiry of the Card.

 Your consent is important